Compare AutoGen and Hermes Agent side by side. Both are tools in the Agent Frameworks category.

 | Category | Agent Frameworks | Agent Frameworks |

-| Pricing | Open Source | Free (open-source) |
+| Pricing | Open Source | Free open-source |

-| Best For | Researchers and developers building multi-agent systems with structured conversation patterns | Developers and researchers who want an AI agent that learns and remembers across sessions |
+| Best For | Researchers and developers building multi-agent systems with structured conversation patterns | Solo developers and small teams who use AI agents daily and want one that learns and compounds over time |

 | Website | microsoft.github.io | nousresearch.com |